 Risk management

-We anticipate with a comprehensive, committed and independent risk management and control system
+We anticipate risks through a comprehensive, committed and independent risk control and management system

-Risk management at the Iberdrola Group is based on anticipation, independence, commitment to the objectives of our businesses and the involvement of senior management and the Board of Directors.
+Risk management within the Iberdrola Group is based on anticipation, independence, alignment with business objectives and the involvement of senior management and the Board of Directors.

 The Comprehensive Risk Control and Management System, a key element in the Iberdrola Group’s operation

-The foundations are further developed and supplemented by guidelines and limits that may be established in relation to certain corporate or business risks (the ‘Guidelines’), which are also subject to approval and review by the Board of Directors of the company.
+The Foundations are developed and complemented by (i) guidelines and limits that may be established in relation to certain corporate or business risks (the “Guidelines”), which are also approved and reviewed by the Company’s Board of Directors, and (ii) the policies and rules that form part of the Governance and Sustainability System.

 Iberdrola's Comprehensive Risk Control and Management System Values